Skip to main content

 Large image file sizes can prevent the email from loading, or potentially cause issues to email deliverability.

-Monitor: Soft bounces can indicate the email size is too large and/or timed out.
+Monitor: Soft bounces in the marketing automation platform can indicate the email size is too large and/or timed out.

 Solution: Compress using an image compression service such as tinyPNG.